Documentation Revision Date: 2025-06-21

 ACT-America Overview

 ACT-America deployed the NASA C-130 and B-200 aircraft to measure atmospheric CO2 and CH4 in the atmospheric boundary layer (ABL) and free troposphere (FT).
-In all five seasonal campaigns, a total of 121 days of research flights, more than 1,140 hours of observations, 570 level legs, and 1,363 vertical profiles were conducted.
-Flights concentrated observations on three study domains: Northeast, South-central, and Midwest.
+Across five seasonal campaigns, a total of 121 days of research flights, more than 1,140 hours of observations, 570 level legs, and 1,363 vertical profiles were conducted.
+Flights concentrated observations on three study domains: Northeast, South-central, and Midwest, US.
 These flights were dedicated in a roughly 3:3:1 ratio among fair weather, stormy weather, and OCO-2 underpass flight patterns (Crisp et al., 2004, Crisp et al., 2008).

 The mission delivered 2-3 times more high-quality lower tropospheric CO2 and CH4 observations than any previous airborne campaign.